 Dependent on Bankfull, Make Stream Lines, and Creating a Vegetation Height Raster.

 This tool (Figure 71) outputs vegetation cover statistics for the input area’s streams into a new feature class called “(Naming)_polys_with_Veg_Stat”.
 This is done by segmenting the polygons outputted by the Bankfull tool by catchment and calculating what percentage of each catchment is covered in canopy, understory, and bare earth (ground).
 The results are included in the output’s attribute table.
 Ground is defined as vegetation less than 0.5 meters, understory is 0.5–4.9 meters, and canopy is anything 5 meters and above.
-The tool also outputs one raster representing each type of ground cover for user reference.
+The tool also outputs a composite ground cover raster for user reference.